Enderbyte-Programs/Curses-Plus/README.md

 load_colours() accept 0-1 args and initializes some colours.
 Usage of this function is required for optionmenu. grayscale denotes if only grayscale should be used (grayscale can improve visibility on Windows)

+*If I have more time I will finish this blasted documentation*